Brand Trust

 Role of Design in Building Trust & Examples

 Design plays a crucial role in building brand trust, as it can directly convey a brand's transparency, consistency, simplicity, and visual appeal.
-Consistency in design elements such as colour, imagery, and typography can help establish a brand's identity and make it easily recognisable.
+Familiarity with key design terms can help you achieve this by ensuring consistency in design elements such as colour, imagery, and typography.
+Understanding these design terms can help establish a brand's identity and make it easily recognisable.
 Simplicity in design can make a brand's message clear and easy to understand, while visual appeal can get the attention of potential customers and create a positive emotional response.

 One example of a company that has successfully built brand trust through design is Apple.
 Apple's design elements, such as the clean lines, minimalist aesthetic, and consistent use of white space, have become synonymous with the brand and are instantly recognisable.
 The simplicity and visual appeal of Apple's design have helped to create a sense of trust and reliability in the brand, which has contributed to its success.